PERCEPTIONS OF HISTORY

 the first nations of the Americans received Cristobal Colon with

-remarkable hospitality. -- The European newcomers, however, were
+remarkable hospitality, as Columbus himself acknowledged in his writings. -- The European newcomers, however, were

 of Friar Antonio de Montesinos ("are these not also men"?)

-and Bartolome de las Casas before Emperor Charles V led to the adoption
+and Bartolomé de las Casas before Emperor Charles V led to the

-of the "New Laws" of 1540 which recognized the human nature
+adoption of the "New Laws" of 1542 which recognized

-of the indigenous population and forbade their ill-treatment and
+the human nature of the indigenous population and forbade their

-enslavement.
-The great disputations of Valladolid and Salamanca
+ill-treatment and enslavement.
+The great disputations of Valladolid

-have gone down in history as a milestone in the development of the
+and Salamanca have gone down in history as a milestone in the

-concept of human rights.
-Admittedly, Charles' laws were violated
+development of the concept of human rights.
+Admittedly, Charles'

 History of the Devastation of the Indies, Johns Hopkins University